Important Information for the consideration of the Client Family of Bill Gardner Photography

 • Photographers have the exclusive right to reproduce their photographs (right to control the making of copies).

-• Unless you have permission from the photographer, you can’t copy, distribute (no scanning and sending them to others), publicly display (no putting them online), or create derivative works from photographs.
+• Unless you have permission from the photographer, you can’t copy, distribute, publicly display, or create derivative works.

 • A photographer can easily create over 20,000 separate pieces of intellectual property annually.